Music Ensembles

 Hoʻolōkahi Chamber Choir

 Hoʻolōkahi (hoʻo.lō.kahi) means, "to bring about unity; to make peace and unity."
 The mission of Hoʻolōkahi Chamber Choir (HCC) is to generate harmony by capitalizing on diversity, bringing together singers from around the globe in a space where meaningful musical exchange and growth can occur.
 HCC members seek to establish greater harmony with the surrounding community and to serve as international peacemakers through song.
 Students feel a sense of the mission they have been called to fulfill within the choir, and the ensemble is frequently invited to perform at university devotionals, firesides for visiting guests, dedication ceremonies, inaugurations, and other school functions.
-HCC presents two full concerts each semester on campus in addition to collaborating with members of the local and global community and embarking on occasional tours to neighboring islands and international locations.
+HCC presents two full concerts each semester on campus in addition to collaborating with members of the local and global community and embarking on occasional tours to neighboring islands.
+This year's choir members will perform with the Hawaii Symphony Orchestra and travel to New York City to perform at Carnegie Hall.

 Salsa Orchestra